If you have been diagnosed with an STI yourself, or if someone you have had sex with has, we realise this can be an anxious time.

 We need to see you at SHiP to give you treatment, whether you have symptoms or not.
 Please do not have sex until this treatment has been completed – this means no sex of any kind, even with a condom, and no oral sex.
 More information on PID.

-You will need treatment whether you have symptoms or not.
+You need to have tests, whether you have symptoms or not.
+We may need to give you treatment.

 Please do not have sex until this treatment has been completed – this means no sex of any kind, even with a condom, and no oral sex.
 More information on chlamydia.